wfink/infinispan.playground.encoding/README.md

 8. Cache with application/x-java-serialized-object

+    Run the JavaSerializationClient.
     The JavaSerializedCache will use the application/x-java-object encoding.
-    Objects are stored as byte[] in the server.
+    Objects are stored as byte[] in the server, the cache can only be accesses if the client use the JavaSerializationMarshaller!

       curl -H "Key-Content-Type: application/x-java-object;type=java.lang.String" --output - http://127.0.0.1:11222/rest/v2/caches/JavaSerializedCache/s1
        -> returns the class as byte[]